 If you update your conversion date from Settings > General Settings > Conversion Balances upon saving the new date you will be returned to the Conversion Balances screen and prompted to confirm that the balances already in the system are still relevant for that new date.
 You'll need to re-save the conversion balances however, if there existing historical invoices or bills entered before the new date which were not added originally as historical invoices or bills, you'll be asked to enter these as well before the balances will be saved and posted.

 - If you enter invoices or bills dated before the conversion date (in the normal way from Sales or Purchases) you must go and update the Accounts Payable or Accounts Receivable conversion balance and re-save the balances to take these new invoice or bill amounts into account.
 If there is a lock date in place on the conversion date, you may not be able to enter invoices or bills before this date depending on your user role.
 (If you have the Advisor user role, you can change or remove the lock date to allow users to enter them).

 - Conversion balance journals are updated when the conversion balances are saved.
 Even if you have entered historical invoices or bills before your conversion date, the conversion balance journal won't reflect this until you adjust the balance accordingly and save the new balances.
-View the journal report for the date range covering your conversion date from Reports > Journal Report.
+View the journal report for the date range covering your conversion date.

 Remember, a conversion balance for either Accounts Receivable or Accounts Payable needs to have outstanding invoices or bills entered as at your conversion date to match these balances.
 Your Accounts Receivable or Accounts Payable balance can be 0.00 and therefore no historical invoices or bills need to be entered.
-Entering a 0.00 balance is a good thing to do in the interim while you get together your historical invoices or bills if you don't have them to hand or you want to import historial invoices or bills.
+Entering a 0.00 balance is a good thing to do in the interim while you get together your historical invoices or bills if you don't have them to hand.